 1. Tax-Loss Selling

-The year 2020 has been a challenging but rewarding year for disciplined, long-term investors.
-Investors with non-registered holdings may have taken advantage of buying opportunities in earlier years, or even the lows of March and April of this year, and be sitting on profitable capital gains positions.
-If you also have tax losses from other positions in your portfolio, it may make sense to consider a strategy called tax-loss selling.
+The last few years have been a challenging but rewarding year for disciplined, long-term investors.
+Investors with non-registered holdings may have taken advantage of buying opportunities in earlier years.
+Or even the lows of March and April of 2020 and beyond, and be sitting on profitable capital gains positions.
+If you also have tax losses from other positions in your portfolio, it may make sense to consider a strategy called tax-loss harvesting.
 Tax-loss selling involves selling investments with an accrued capital loss position at year-end in order to offset capital gains elsewhere in your portfolio.
 Let’s review a few important tax tips for Canadian investors related to tax-loss selling.

 What does tax loss harvesting mean?

 Essentially, if you had an allowable capital loss in a year, you must apply it against your taxable capital gain for that year.
 If you still have an excess loss after doing so, it becomes part of the total of your net capital loss for the year.
-You can use a net capital loss to reduce your taxable capital gain in any of the three preceding years, or in any future year.
-So while taking excessive losses might be emotionally difficult, it can be extremely lucrative over several different timeframes, and save you significant tax amounts.
-This is tax-loss harvesting.
+You can use a net capital loss to reduce your taxable capital gain in any of the three preceding years.
+Or in any future year.
+So while taking excessive losses might be emotionally difficult, it can be extremely lucrative over several different timeframes.
+Plus it can save you significant tax amounts.
+This is tax loss harvesting.

 Is tax loss harvesting a good idea?

 One of the benefits to the Canadian tax system is that capital losses are available to any of the prior 3 years gains or carried forward indefinitely.
-As an example, in 2020 a hypothetical investor, Jane, sold two different securities, one of which resulted in a capital gains tax of $500 and another with an allowable capital loss of $1,000.
+As an example, in 2023 a hypothetical investor, Jane, sold two different securities.
+One of which resulted in a capital gains tax of $500 and another with an allowable capital loss of $1,000.
 After applying her allowable capital loss against her taxable capital gain, the investor has -$500 ($500-$1,000) of unapplied allowable capital losses.
-While she cannot deduct the $500 from other sources of income in 2020, the $500 becomes part of the total of her net capital loss for this tax year.
+While she cannot deduct the $500 from other sources of income in 2023, the $500 becomes part of the total of her net capital loss for this tax year.

 How are capital gains taxed in Canada?